-There is something unsettling about the idea of a living hat, yet it proved to be one of the best additions to Super Mario Odyssey when it released in October.
+There is something unsettling about the idea of a living hat, yet it proved to be one of the best additions towhen it released in October.
 As a new friend of Mario’s, Cappy turned out to be equal parts adorable and helpful.
 Was this all a ploy to lower Mario’s defenses?
 As it turns out, a newly discovered glitch allows Cappy to make the titular character disappear.

 According to a gameplay clip from Twitter user DefinitivNichtSacha (via Eurogamer), Cappy’s ability to kill off Mario appears to be accidental.
 In order to perform the glitch, Super Mario Odyssey needs to be running in two-player mode.
 After Mario uses Cappy to capture a Piranha Plant, which can only be done by feeding it a rock first, Cappy can then attack the plant, killing it and Mario in one fell swoop.

 — DefinitivNichtSascha (@NichtSascha) November 13, 2017